-Replaces the matched part of the Subject string with the content of Replacement.
+Replaces the matched part of the Subject string with the contents of Replacement.

-Options are given as to the re:run/3 function except that the capture option of re:run/3 is not allowed.
+The permissible options are the same as for re:run/3, except that the capture option is not allowed.
 Instead a {return, ReturnType} is present.
 The default return type is iodata, constructed in a way to minimize copying.
 The iodata result can be used directly in many i/o-operations.
 If a flat list() is desired, specify {return, list} and if a binary is preferred, specify {return, binary}.

 As in the re:run/3 function, an mp() compiled with the unicode option requires the Subject to be a Unicode charlist().
-If compilation is done implicitly and the unicode compilation option is given to this function, both the regular expression and the Subject should be given as valid Unicode charlist()'s.
+If compilation is done implicitly and the unicode compilation option is given to this function, both the regular expression and the Subject should be given as valid Unicode charlist()s.